remind101/empire/CONTRIBUTING.md

 $ make bootstrap
 ```

-The bootstrap command assumes you have a running postgres server.
-It will create a database called `empire`
+This command will create a real ECS cluster.
-using the postgres client connection defaults.

 To run the tests: